Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-high energy astrophysical sources like Active Galactic Nuclei (AGN), Gamma Ray Bursts (GRB), etc.\\IceCube is a $1km^{3}$ neutrino telescope and covers a wide range of neutrino energy from 100 GeV to $10^{9}$ GeV.
+The IceCube experiment\cite{karle2010icecube,icecube2001icecube} aims at studying atmospheric neutrinos and neutrinos of high energy astrophysical sources like supernovae(SN), active galactic nuclei (AGN), gamma ray bursts (GRB), etc.\\IceCube(Figure \ref{Fig.18}) is a $1km^{3}$ neutrino telescope and covers a wide range of neutrino energy from 100 GeV to $10^{9}$ GeV.
 The detector has 86 strings upto the depth of 2450m below the surface.
-Between 1450m and 2450m, there are 60 optical sensors mounted on each string, excluding the 8 Deep Core strings on which the sensors more densely fit 1760m and 2450m.\\There are 160 Icetop tanks on the surface of the ice directly above the strings in which 324 optical sensors are deployed.
-Every sensor has a 25cm PMT connected to a waveform recording data acquisition circuit capable of recording pulses with precision upto $ns$.\\ The updated atmospheric data which uses neutrinos with reconstructed energies from $5.6-56GeV$\cite{aartsen2018measurement} provides a best fits of paramaters as
+Between 1450m and 2450m, there are 60 optical sensors mounted on each string, excluding the 8 Deep Core strings on which the sensors more densely fit between 1760m and 2450m.
+There are 160 Icetop tanks on the surface of the ice directly above the strings in which 324 optical sensors are deployed.
+Every sensor has a 25cm PMT connected to a waveform recording data acquisition circuit capable of recording pulses with precision upto nanoseconds.\\ The updated atmospheric data which uses neutrinos with reconstructed energies from $5.6-56GeV$\cite{aartsen2018measurement} provides a best fit of paramaters as:

 and the atmospheric mixing angle to be